 “What?”
 I chime in.
 “Ward Cleaver was your principal?”
 I imagine Ward in his fine suit returning home from work each day to June Cleaver in her perfectly coiffed hair.
-June also had a perfectly pressed and spotless apron and dress with matching heels.
+June also had a perfectly pressed apron and dress with matching heels.
 I digress.
 This man, Ward Cleaver, was an actor and a school principal.

 “No,” Steve said, laughing, “Jerry Mather’s real dad.”

 “I also went to school with Freddy Krueger,” he adds.